-Whilst our professional fees are guaranteed, third-party costs such as cremation fee, interment fee or fee to clergy are not.
+Whilst our own charges are guaranteed, third-party costs such as cremation fee, interment fee or fee to clergy are not.

 These third-party fees are beyond our control.
 These costs are indexed and therefore the costs that a family pays is the cost at the time of the funeral, less the original amounts in the plan that have been indexed.
 Any costs that might be subject to change will be clearly identified during your meeting with our funeral directors.

 If you wish to spread the cost of paying for a plan, a period of one year is allowed with no interest charge payable, provided the plan is paid in full within the year.
 If payment is over more than one year, then the total amount payable will be subject to interest charges.

 Should a client’s death occur before the plan is paid in full, the funeral will take place exactly as planned, and any outstanding amount would be payable by the next of kin or from the plan holder’s estate.